overcq/oux/README.md

 ## 4. Purpose

-The product is intended for software development in 'unix' systems.
+The product is intended for software development in unix-like systems.

 Parts inside modules: